Jonitr0/WarnoModEditor/README.md

 Double-click a .ndf file in the project explorer to open it in the text editor.
 It supports NDF syntax highlighting and has find and replace functions.

+##### CSV Editor

+A table editor to edit .csv files.
+Open it by double-clicking a .csv file in the project explorer.

+##### Operation Editor

+GUI-based editing of player battle groups in operations.

 ##### Game Settings Editor

 A page to edit starting points, income and victory conditions for skirmish and multiplayer.